 - DHCP onnet/offnet in System Settings > Server.
-See Configuring Server settings on page 1. - System Settings > Endpoint Control > On-Net Subnets on the endpoint's assigned profile.
-See System Settings on page 1.
+See above. - System Settings > Endpoint Control > On-Net Subnets on the endpoint's assigned profile.

 The table below shows how the DHCP onnet/offnet and On-Net Subnets settings and Option 224 serial number affect the endpoint's on-net/off-net status.
 Option 224 can be configured with any Fortinet device's serial number.
 EMS assumes FortiClient is behind a FortiGate and on-net with that FortiGate.